The Local Bond Order, LBO (Barroso et al. 2004)

 By summing over all i MOs we have accomplished with this definition to project all the MO’s onto the space of those functions centered on atoms A1 and A2.
 This definition is purely quantum mechanical in nature and is independent from any geometric requirement of such interacting atoms (i.e. interatomic distance) thus can be used as a complement to the internuclear distance argument to assess the interaction between them.
 This definition also results very simple and easy to calculate for all you need are the coefficients to the LCAO expansion and the respective overlap integrals.

 Posted on August 6, 2012, in Articles, Computational Chemistry, Models, Paper, Quantum Mechanics, Research, Theoretical Chemistry and tagged Articles, Atomic orbitals, basis set, Bond Order, Computational Chemistry, Models, NBO, Papers, Secondary Interactions, Theoretical Chemistry, UNAM, Wavefunction, Weak bond, Weakly bonded systems.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.